JoelAngels/JoelAngels/README.md

 I am really passionate about Frontend Engineering and Design and currently I'm looking for opportunities where Companies can fully use my skills for the success of the organization.

 ## Skills
-* ⚛ React / Redux
+* ⚛ React / Redux / Next JS / TypeScript / React Native
-* 💻 HTML / CSS / BOOTSTRAP / SAAS / SCSS / Material UI / Adobe Photoshop
+* 💻 HTML / CSS / BOOTSTRAP / SAAS / SCSS / Material UI / Adobe Photoshop / Framer Motion
-* ⚙ JavaScript / Es6
+* ⚙ JavaScript / Es6 /
-* 🎨 UI / Design
+* 🎨 UI / Design / Figma

 - 🔭 I’m currently working on Job Applications